Nick Fuentes: Deplatforming and reinstatements

+America First Political Action Conference

-The America First Political Action Conference (AFPAC) is an annual white nationalist and far-right political conference founded by Nick Fuentes.
-The Arizona Republic characterized it as an extremist rival to the Conservative Political Action Conference.
-Michelle Malkin spoke at the first and second AFPAC in February 2020 and 2021 respectively.
-In November 2019, Malkin was fired by the Young America's Foundation after 17 years of employment over her support for Fuentes.
-Steve King and Paul Gosar also presented at the second AFPAC.
+Nick Fuentes founded the America First Political Action Conference (AFPAC), a white nationalist and far-right political conference that is seen as a rival to CPAC.
+American political commentator Michelle Malkin, fired by the Young America's Foundation over her support for Fuentes, spoke at the first two events in February 2020 and 2021.
+American politicians Steve King and Paul Gosar spoke at the second AFPAC.

-Fuentes was barred from the Hyatt Regency Orlando, in February 2021, where he attempted to "start a commotion" during the CPAC.
-Newsweek reported that he was again removed from CPAC in July 2021 for harassing a journalist.
+Fuentes attempted to "start a commotion" during a CPAC event in February 2021, leading to him being barred from the Hyatt Regency Orlando.
+He was again removed from CPAC in July 2021 after he harassed a journalist.

-Fuentes hosted his third annual AFPAC event in February 2022.
-Marjorie Taylor Greene, the U.S. representative for Georgia's 14th district, attended the conference, while Janice McGeachin, then the lieutenant governor of Idaho, and Gosar prerecorded videos that were played at the event.
-Greene's attendance was criticized by other Republican Party politicians such as Mitt Romney.
-Greene later said that she did not know who the organizers of the conference were.
-The event highlighted Alexander Dugin's growing influence on the American far-right.
-He blamed gay-rights, liberal values, and separation of church and state for societal decline.
-AFPAC IV was cancelled by the venue, but they held an alternative event, also attended by Sulaiman Ahmed, an online anti-Israel commentator, and David Duke, formerly of the Ku Klux Klan.
+Fuentes hosted the third AFPAC in February 2022, with Majorie Taylor Greene attending, while Janice McGeachin and Gosar had prerecorded videos.
+Mitt Romney criticized the attendance of Greene, as well as others; Greene later said that she did not know who the organizers were.
+The event highlighted Alexander Dugin's growing influence on the American far-right, as he blamed gay-rights, liberal values, and separation of church and state for societal decline.

+AFPAC IV was cancelled because of the venue, but they held an alternative event, attended by Sulaiman Ahmed, an online anti-Israel commentator, and David Duke, who is formerly of the Ku Klux Klan.

+In April 2026, The New York Times reported that Fuentes chose to discontinue AFPAC permanently due to concerns over his safety.

+Political associations

-Relationship with Donald Trump
+Donald Trump

-According to the Anti-Defamation League, Fuentes cited the candidacy and presidency of Donald Trump as an inspiration for America First.
-America First is broadly considered an American foreign policy of nationalism and protectionism.
+According to the Anti-Defamation League, Fuentes has cited Donald Trump's candidacy and presidency as an inspiration for America First.
+The phrase "America First" is broadly associated with a nationalist and protectionist approach to US foreign policy.